Best Developmental Toys for Babies 6 to 9 Months - Baby Chick

 Rainbow spinning stacker toy

-5. Marble Run
+5. Baby Marble Run

-This is not your typical marble run with small parts that pose a choking risk for babies.
-Instead, this marble run features larger balls that roll and drop between the levels to entertain them.
 At 6-9 months, babies can open their hands to drop toys.
-When your baby is a newborn, they cannot control their hands fully, so when they grab something, they hold on tight until their hand opens randomly.
-But now that they’re older, they have more control over when they let go of objects, making this toy the perfect fun activity for your 6-9 month old.
+When your baby is a newborn, they cannot fully control their hands, so when they grab something, they hold on tight until their hand opens randomly.
+But now that they’re older, they have more control over when they let go of objects, making this type of toy the perfect fun activity for your 6-9-month-old.
+(Note: This specific one is for ages 9+ months.)

-6. Crawl Along Toy
+6. Crawl-Along Toy

 7. Tissue Box Toy

-Who knew pulling out tissues could be so much fun?
-If you’ve ever been around a baby, you know they love to take things out of containers.
-This is a fundamental skill for a baby to learn – the ability to grasp something and take it out.
-Eventually, they will also learn to put them back in, but for now, they are really into the “take out” game.
 This toy features a soft box full of lightweight scarves and sensory crinkle paper.
-Baby will love to take out the fabric, and you can even show them how fun it is to throw the lightweight scarves and watch them float back down.
+Baby will love taking out the fabric, and you can even show them how fun it is to throw lightweight scarves and watch them float back down.
 They will learn the difference in properties between the thicker crinkle paper and the scarves, all during play!
-This one is sure to be one of their favorites.
+This one is sure to be a favorite.

 8. Simple Activity Cube